 Computational psychiatry and genomics in the Michaelson lab

-Currently, our research focal areas are:
+Currently, our research projects focus on:

-Genetics of language impairment: in this NIDCD/NICHD-supported project, we are performing whole-genome sequencing of a cohort of Iowa children with language impairment (collected by UI collaborator Bruce Tomblin), where we hope to identify genes and mutations involved in the acquisition and use of language.
+Genetics of language impairment: In this NIDCD/NICHD-supported project, we are performing whole-genome sequencing of a cohort of Iowa children with language impairment (collected by UI collaborator Bruce Tomblin), where we hope to identify genes and mutations involved in the acquisition and use of language.
 We hope that research in this area will eventually help to further refine the categorization of language pathology so that therapies can be more targeted and effective.